RMITLibrary/easy_cite/2022-build/markdown/chicagoa.md

 ###### start-subtype-content

+Audio podcasts, vodcasts, and webcasts.

 Podcast presenters are usually treated as the author except in the case of interviews.
+For podcasts where the interviewee is the main focus of discussion see: Interviews.

-Enclose the episode title in quotation marks, followed by the date published online or recorded.
-Include the word “in” followed by the podcast title in italics.
-Producers may be included followed by the file format if downloaded as a file.
-Duration is formatted as HH:MM:SS.
-End the citation with a URL.
+- Enclose the episode title in quotation marks, followed by the date published online or recorded.

-For podcasts where the interviewee is the main focus of discussion see: Interview
+- Include the word “in” followed by the podcast title in italics.

+- Additional contributors such as the producers may be included followed by the file format if downloaded as a file.

+- Duration is formatted as HH:MM:SS.

+- End the citation with a URL.

 #### Note rule

 {.footnote-indent}Note number.
-First Presenter’s Full Name and Second Presenter’s Full Name, “Episode Title,” date published, in *Production Title*, Produced by Producer’s Full Name, Podcast, File Format.
-Duration.
-URL. {/.footnote-indent}
+Presenter’s Full Name, “Episode Title,” date published, in *Podcast Title*, additional contributors, podcast, file format, Duration, URL. {/.footnote-indent}

 ##### Note examples